akka/akka/akka-docs/rst/java/untyped-actors.rst

 :class:`ActorSelection` is looked up when delivering each message.
 If the selection does not match any actors the message will be dropped.

 To acquire an :class:`ActorRef` for an :class:`ActorSelection` you need to send a message to the selection and use the ``getSender`` reference of the reply from the actor.
 There is a built-in ``Identify`` message that all Actors will understand and automatically reply to with a ``ActorIdentity`` message containing the :class:`ActorRef`.
+This message is handled specially by the actors which are traversed in the sense that if a concrete name lookup fails (i.e. a non-wildcard path element does not correspond to a live actor) then a negative result is generated.
+Please note that this does not mean that delivery of that reply is guaranteed, it still is a normal message.

 .. includecode:: code/docs/actor/UntypedActorDocTest.java
    :include: import-identify,identify